LA-35 Jammu and Others-II

-LA-35 Jammu and Others-II is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Maqbool Ahmed Gujjar of the Pakistan Tehreek-e-Insaf (PTI).
+LA-35 Jammu and Others-II is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Chaudhry Muhammad Ismail Gujjar of Pakistan Muslim League (N) (PML(N)).
 It covers the area of Hafizabad District, Gujranwala District, and Sialkot District (excluding Sialkot Tehsil).
 Only refugees from Jammu and Ladakh settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held on 21 July 2016.